 7.7.3 Probationary Period The probationary period is six years of full-time teaching experience at the University, unless a faculty member has chosen to extend that period in accordance with §3.15.
 The Board of Visitors may consider prior full-time service at another college or university as credit for not more than two years of the probationary period.
 Also, credit toward meeting the probationary period may be earned during leaves of absence from the University, with or without pay, if the leave is deemed in advance by the Provost, after consulting with the faculty member and their department chair, to be one in which the professional development of the faculty member and the interests of the University will be advanced.

-7.8 GENERAL PROMOTION AND TENURE CALENDAR The Provost’s office will distribute a specific calendar of dates to be followed in a particular academic year, with dates adjusted to conform with business days.
+7.8 GENERAL PROMOTION AND TENURE CALENDAR The calendar below details the required steps in the promotion and tenure process and the general deadlines in which these actions should be made.
+The Provost’s office will post on their website a specific calendar of dates to be followed in a particular academic year, with dates adjusted to conform with business days.
 The full calendar applies only if every step is appealed.